couchbaselabs/cbmigrate/cmd/huggingface/README.md

 - `--path`: Path or name of the dataset (required)
 - `--name`: Name of the dataset configuration
 - `--data-files`: Paths to source data files
+- `--download-config`: Specific download configuration parameters
 - `--revision`: Version of the dataset script to load
-- `--token`: Authentication token for private datasets
+- `--token`: Hugging Face token for private datasets
+- `--split`: Which split of the data to load
 - `--json-output`: Output the fields in JSON format
 - `--debug`: Enable debug output
+- `--trust-remote-code`: Allow loading arbitrary code from the dataset repository

 ### 4. Migrate Dataset